Sendai Airport Line: Services

-All trains operate a through service to/from Sendai Station via the Tōhoku Main Line.
+All trains operate through services to and from Sendai Station via the Tōhoku Main Line.
+All services are local trains, stopping at every station.

-As of November 2025, all services on the line are Local trains, stopping at every station - except for a single train in each direction (11:36 from Sendai Airport & 14:50 from Sendai Station) which operate as a Rapid train stopping only at Natori Station.

-Trains operate approximately every 20 minutes between 9am and 5pm, and every 30 minutes at other times.
-Running time is 24-29 minutes for Local trains and 17 minutes for Rapid trains.
+Trains operate approximately every 20 minutes between 9 a.m. and 5 p.m., and every 30 minutes at other times.
+The journey takes 25 to 29 minutes.

 Station list

-All stations are in Natori, Miyagi.
+All stations are in Miyagi Prefecture.